JakeRoyRandall/window-seat-swift/README.md

 `--reverse` reverses the selected itinerary while retaining each stop’s generated fictional distance and packing data.
 Distances are story details, not geographic routing.
 This option cannot combine with `--start` or `--catalog`.

 Repeat `--only NAME` to restrict the destination pool.
 Names match without case sensitivity; duplicates are ignored.
 Include at least the requested stop count and any selected start.
 Overlap with `--avoid` is an error.
 Routes without `--only` retain their previous seeded output.

+`--packing-list` prints an alphabetized list of packed items and their budget unit costs, aggregated from the selected route.
+It supports text or JSON and respects route and packing exclusions; HTML and catalog combinations are rejected.
+Units represent packing budget, not item quantity.